pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## At the heart of the problem (pun intended)

-Its very likely, the cause of population collapse in developed countries is that women have to choose whether to spend their time and energy building their careers (material needs & safety) versus direct their limited that and effort to raising a family.
+Its very likely, the cause of population collapse in developed countries is that women have to choose whether to spend their time and energy building their careers (material needs & safety) versus direct their limited time and effort to raising a family.
 According to tk, raising a family in developed countries tk compared to tk.

 ## Antifragile romantic relationships